AfriBiRds Monitoring toolbox

 You count birds – birds count on you

-You would like to start bird watching as a new and nice hobby with the potentialities to share your local ornithological findings with our dedicated BirdLife International community and to engage proactively as volunteer citizen scientists with us on collecting more scientific knowledge on birds regionally?
+You would like to start bird watching as a nice hobby with the potentialities to share your local ornithological findings with our dedicated BirdLife International community?
+You would like to engage proactively as volunteer citizen scientist to increase the scientific knowledge on birds regionally?

 A professional ornithologist

-You are an experienced bird watcher or professional ornithologists and you would like to ensure that your regular bird monitoring work is contributing to draw a continental trend assessment for common birds?
+You are an experienced bird watcher or professional ornithologists?
+You would like to ensure that your regular bird monitoring work is contributing to draw a continental trend assessment for common birds?

 An ecological monitoring officer

-You are an ecological monitoring manager in African protected areas (e.g Biosphere reserves, National parks, Forest reserve, Ramsar site, Natura 2000, IBAs,...) and you are looking for
+You are an ecological monitoring manager in African protected areas (e.g. biosphere reserves, national parks, forest reserves, Ramsar site, Natura 2000, IBAs, ...) and looking for

 - 1. flexible guidelines to implement a regular bird population assessment with associated conservation programmes,